shlomif/shlomif-tech-diary/converting-www.shlomifish.org-from-wml-to-tt2.md

 It also motivated some fixes in the master branch.

+Finally note that the site's build process has quite a lot of overhead which is common for both wml and tt2, e.g: DocBook rendering, generating ".epub"s / etc.

 ---

 While the debian.org site is large, I think the current 2-3 hours build is very bad, and